- What is Engagement Scholarship?

 GlobalSL.org amasses evidence-based tools and peer-reviewed research to advance best practices in global learning, community-university partnership, and sustainable development.
 It is edited and overseen by researchers and practitioners who work with multiple methods and represent diverse fields, all concerned with the question of how to responsibly and ethically grow partnerships between educational institutions and communities.

-James Madison University, Working With(In) Communities: A guide to partnering with Outreach & Engagement
+James Madison University, Working With(In) Communities: A guide to partnering with Outreach and Engagement

 This guide was created to help explain how JMU Outreach and Engagement can help faculty implement community engagement while developing various forms of scholarship.
 It makes use of several helpful examples of faculty work to illustrate concepts, but is not meant to represent all university engagement efforts at James Madison University.